Turkey–United States relations: Syria (Civil War, territorial integrity, safe zone, Rat Line, YPG)

-Some groups held the idea of "Syrian Balkanization" ("division of the country") in which they promoted federalizing Syria on ethnic and religious-sectarian lines.
-Obama used the "red line" on August 20, 2012, in relation to chemical weapons.
+On August 20, 2012, Obama used the "Red line" in relation to chemical weapons.
 On the one-year anniversary of Obama's red line speech, the Ghouta chemical attacks occurred.
-John McCain said the red line was "apparently written in disappearing ink," due to the perception the red line had been crossed with no action.
+John McCain said the red line was "apparently written in disappearing ink", due to the perception the red line had been crossed with no action.
 At the same time, United States Central Command (CENTCOMM) approached the YPG.

-Turkey-US relations began showing signs of deterioration, particularly over the handling over the YPG.
+Turkey-US relations began showing signs of deterioration, particularly over the handling of the YPG.
+Some groups held the idea of "Syrian Balkanization" ("division of the country") in which they promoted federalizing Syria on ethnic and religious-sectarian lines, Constitution of the Autonomous Administration of North and East Syria.
 The American forces in the Syrian Civil War openly allied with the Kurdish YPG fighters and supported them militarily.
 The YPG was criticized by Turkey for its alleged support to the PKK, especially since a rebellion in southern Turkey began in 2015.
 By early 2015, voices in the US foreign policy establishment pushed to abandon the rebels.
 In early October 2015, shortly after the start of the Russian military intervention in Syria, Obama was reported to have authorized the resupply of 25,000 YPG militia.
 Erdoğan stated that he had asked Obama not to intervene on the side of the YPG: "I told Mr. Obama, 'Don't drop those bombs [meaning weapons and other supplies].
 You will be making a mistake.'
 Unfortunately, despite our conversation, they dropped whatever was needed with three C-130's and half of it landed in [IS'] hands.
 So who is supplying [ISIL], then?"
 Erdogan also opposed any arrangements in Syria that would mirror the Iraqi Kurds' de facto state in northern Syria.
 He told reporters on January 26, 2015: "What is this?
 Northern Iraq?
 Now [they want] Northern Syria to be born.
 It is impossible for us to accept this. ...
 Such entities will cause great problems in the future."

 According to General Raymond A. Thomas (at the time head of the United States Special Operations Command (USSOCOM)) at the Aspen Security Forum in July 2017, the SDF (established October 10, 2015) is a PR-friendly name for the YPG, which Thomas personally suggested because the YPG is considered an arm of the PKK.
 On February 1, 2016, Brett McGurk officially visited SDF commander Ferhat Abdi Şahin (also known as General Mazloum Kobani), after the Siege of Kobanî.
-In response, Erdoğan said: “How can we trust you?
-Is it me that is your partner or is it the terrorists in Kobani?”
+In response, Erdoğan said: "How can we trust you?
+Is it me that is your partner or is it the terrorists in Kobani?"
 After Kobani, General Allen and Brett McGurk worked on Tal Abyad.
 Turkey did not permit flying off of a Turkish airbase.
-McGurk said: "So the picture that developed while General Allen and I were spending most of these months in Ankara is that something was not on the level [in fighting against Turkey's enemy ISIL, U.S. allied with Turkey's enemy]."
+McGurk said: "So the picture that developed while General Allen and I were spending most of these months in Ankara is that something was not on the level [the U.S. allied with Turkey's enemy]."
 Turkey overtly defied American orders of ceasing Turkey's military bombardment of the YPG fighters in their bid to take the town of Azaz in northern Syria.
-Signs of strain were then displayed when Obama refused to have a formal meeting with Erdoğan when the latter visited the United States in March 2016.